Chapter 3: The Margin of Error#

 🧪 Test Your Knowledge#

 A clinician reads your report and says: “Your 95% CI for mean SYSBP is [129.7, 133.5] mmHg.
-That means 95% of your participants have blood pressure in that range.” (a) Identify the error. (b) Write the correct interpretation. (c) What is the actual range of individual SYSBP values?
+That means 95% of your participants have blood pressure in that exact range.” (a) Identify the statistical error. (b) Write the correct interpretation. (c) What is the actual range of individual SYSBP values in this dataset?

 Show Solution

-# (a) The clinician has confused the CI for the MEAN with the
+# (a) The clinician has confused the Confidence Interval for the MEAN

 # (b) Correct interpretation: We are 95% confident that the true mean